-The craze of SUP yoga on specially designed Yoga Paddle Boards has been around for quite some time, yet in more recent years we have seen it grow in popularity.
+The craze of SUP yoga has been around for quite some time, yet in more recent years we have seen it grow in popularity.
 It’s an extremely inclusive activity that really anyone can enjoy – even if you are a complete novice to paddle boarding and yoga.
 It is a great way of improving your core strength while completely immersing yourself in nature and finding some truly serene surroundings to improve your practice.

 No matter if you are a seasoned yogi or are looking to give SUP yoga a go for the first time there are plenty of ways to integrate a few stretches and moves into your daily paddle.

-With the help of Katie, from Flow Physio we have picked some poses and created a short video demonstrating a few easy yoga moves to follow and try.
+With the help of Katie, from Flow Physio we have picked some poses and created a short video demonstrating a few easy paddle boardyoga moves to follow and try.

-But before we get all Zen, let’s take a minute to talk through a few benefits of our Activ 10’8” yoga paddle board shown here.
+But before we get all Zen, let’s take a minute to talk through a few benefits of our Activ 10’8” yoga paddle board shown below.
 This special board has been designed specifically for water loving yogis and offers the stability and comfort required to improve balance and practice core stretches on a board whether that’s practising Yoga, Pilates or SUP fitness.
-The 10’8 Activ is based on our best-selling 10’8” Ride so not only does it give you a fantastic board for yoga and the like, it also offers a great all-round paddling experience, so you can seek out that perfect spot to relax properly.

 Cat Variations are a great way to start a SUP yoga session as they help you find a balance point on the board and in your body.

-The Down Dog position is a great way to start moving your body more freely on the board.
-It creates length through your spine and allows you to find your breath and connect with water.
+The Down Dog position is a great way to start moving your body more freely on the paddle board.
+It creates length through your spine, allows you to find your breath, and connect with water.

 You can gently move into a plank pose from here, just roll your spine all the way out and lengthen your body by tucking in your chin and lifting your heels.